People

 Jessica L. (Marcon) Zabecki, Ph.D.

-Research Analyst, Virgina Department of Education
+Research Psychologist, Virginia Department of Education

 Jess Marcon Zabecki received her Ph.D. in Legal Psychology from the University of Texas at El Paso (2009).
 She was a graduate research assistance in the Applied Cognition Laboratory from 2005 – 2009.
 Dr. Marcon Zabecki’s research focused on the underlying processes of the cross-race effect and the role of cognitive bias and perception in forensic fingerprint identification.
 She has worked in both academic and applied research environments since leaving UTEP, to include supporting efforts in intelligence interviewing, military behavioral health, and military sexual assault.
-Dr. Marcon Zabecki served as Deputy Director for the Department of the Navy’s Sexual Assault Prevention and Response Office, and is currently a Research Analyst with the Virginia Department of Education.
+Dr. Marcon Zabecki served as Deputy Director for the Department of the Navy’s Sexual Assault Prevention and Response Office, and is currently a Research Psychologist with the Virginia Department of Education.